AI for Interior Designers

 1. Email Newsletters People Actually Open (Not Just Delete with Extreme Prejudice)

 Let's be honest: most design newsletters are where good intentions go to die.
-You start strong in January ("This year I'll send a monthly newsletter!"), and by March you're ghosting your email list harder than a bad Tinder date.
+You start strong in January ("This year I'll send a monthly newsletter!"), and by March you're ghosting your email list harder than a bad Hinge date.

 AI can help you:

-• Generate newsletter content based on your recent projects, blog posts, or social media
+• Generate newsletter content based on your recent projects, blog posts, or social media (don’t have AI actually write your newsletters!
+Just use it as thought starters or to clarify and refine ideas)

-• Create subject lines that get opens (instead of ones that scream "PROMOTIONAL EMAIL DELETE ME")
+• Create subject lines that get opens (instead of ones that scream "PROMOTIONAL EMAIL DELETE ME").
+I like to use the prompt: “Create curiosity” when asking ChatGPT to help with this.

 2. Social Media Captions That Don't Make You Sound Like a Robot